RolifyCommunity/rolify/README.md

 ## Questions or Problems?

-If you have any issue or feature request with/for rolify, please add an [issue on GitHub](https://github.com/EppO/rolify/issues) or fork the project and send a pull request.
+If you have any issue or feature request with/for rolify, please add an [issue on GitHub](https://github.com/EppO/rolify/issues) **specifying the ruby runtime, rails and rolify versions you're using**, or fork the project and send a pull request.

 To get the specs running you should call `bundle` and then `rake`.
 See the spec/README for more information.